midry3125/mouseum/README.md

 # What is this?
 This is references manager.
-When you work, you often refer some materials, but those files are usually messy.
+When you work, you often refer to some materials, but those files are usually messy.
 This tool solve that.

 # How to install